bee-Michi/github-cli/readme.md

 Linux: Same as windows (if not working try like MacOS)

-Or you can run it from your ide/text editor/ an online python interpreter like replit.
+Or you can run it from your ide/text editor/an online python interpreter like replit.

 ## Liscence